Skip to Content

 Using Drink Syrups in Cocktails

 The recipe below is for a classic salty dog cocktail.
-To make it even easier (and tastier in my opinion) you can use a shrub syrup or simple syrup made with fresh grapefruit.
+You can enhance the flavor even further if you want to try your hand at a shrub syrup or simple syrup made with fresh grapefruit.

 Or try this homemade sour mix using fresh citrus juices to customize your drink syrup, whether you like grapefruit or prefer just lemon and lime juices.